 The “sd-nodes” attribute shall conform to the following ABNF syntax:

+att-field = "sd-nodes"

-sd-nodes = “a=sd-nodes:” SP participant-label SP 1*(node-name [“,”])
+att-value = participant-label SP node-name *("," node-name)

-participant-label = char-val
+participant-label = char-val ; char-val is defined in RFC 7405

-node-name = char-val
+node-name = char-val ; char-val is defined in RFC 7405

-The AR MF/MRF should apply pose updates from the received pose information of each participant to their respective camera nodes, as negotiated by the SDP sd-nodes attribute.
+The AR MF should apply pose updates from the received pose information of each participant to their respective camera nodes, as negotiated by the SDP sd-nodes attribute.

 A scene description of an AR session may be sent from the AR MF/MRF to the AR-MTSI clients in terminal.

-An AR MF/MRF that supports scene description shall support:
+An AR MF that supports scene description shall support:

 - The capability to generate a scene description file that conforms to the SD-Rendering-glTF-Core capability as defined in TS 26.119 [3].